awanisyazzzira/Fraud-detection/README.md

 best_model = grid_search.best_estimator_
 </code></pre>

-<h2>Model Evaluation</h2>
+<h2>Unmasking the Culprits</h2>

-<p>We evaluate the model's performance using various metrics, including the confusion matrix and the Area Under the Precision-Recall Curve (AUPRC).
-These metrics help us understand how well the model is identifying fraudulent transactions.</p>
+<p>With our toolkit ready, we enter the world of real-world data.
+The truth unravels through the eyes of a confusion matrix, revealing how our model predicts frauds.
+We evaluate its performance using metrics like precision, recall, and the subtle Area Under the Precision-Recall Curve (AUPRC).</p>

 <pre><code># Model testing
 y_pred = best_model.predict(X_test)